 About the Cheriton School of Computer Science

-The School is home to numerous Fellows of the Royal Society of Canada, Fellows of the Association for Computing Machinery, Fellows of the Institute of Electrical and Electronics Engineers, and winners of awards from other international research societies.
-Many of our faculty have also been recognized for the excellence of their teaching by various awards within the Faculty of Mathematics.
+The Cheriton School is home to six Fellows of the Royal Society of Canada, five Fellows of the Association for Computing Machinery, three Fellows of the Institute of Electrical and Electronics Engineers, and winners of awards from other national and international research societies.
+Many of our faculty have been recognized for the excellence of their teaching by various awards within the Faculty of Mathematics.

 Learn more about our administrators and governing committees under Administrative Structure.
 Outreach activities are designed to introduce people to computer science.

 Want to know more about our history and past accomplishments?
 See quick facts.